fbucafusco/freertos_educiaa_stdout_leds/README.md

 * Baudrate : 250kbps
 * Use putty or similar to hanlde escape sequences that allow to print colors in the terminal.
-* Se the terminal character encoding to CP437
+* Configure the terminal character encoding to CP437